 Who are these courses aimed at?

 These courses are designed to cover all ranges of photographer: the requirement is a bit of energy, an open mind and above all a passion for travel and wildlife.
 The intermediate days are a blast for beginners, who’ll learn what every button on their camera does and how to use it, while expert level days are perfect for those who know the ins and outs of the perfect exposure and want to perfect their technique, experiment creatively, or try out new kit ahead of a dream departure somewhere exotic.

 Ideally, you’ll be on your first or second DSLR and have a basic knowledge of how to use it.
 A telephoto lens is also a good idea, and if you’ve dabbled with your camera’s manual modes before so much the better.
 But whether you’re an experienced photographer or a total beginner you’ll be able to get plenty from the day.

 What kind of kit do I need to bring?

 The most important thing is a passion for photography and wildlife.
 If you’ve got them you can get by with virtually any camera, although a DSLR and a telephoto lens are ideal to get the most from the day.
 I’d also love it if you could check that your camera is working and your batteries are charged the night before the workshop!
 Owners of mirrorless cameras with digital viewfinders: a spare battery is going to be your best mate!

 Booking and questions

-Dates for 2016 are on sale now, and you can book through ZSL directly.
+Dates are on sale now, and you can book through ZSL directly.
 Open-ended bookings are available if you’re buying the course as a gift for someone and don’t want to commit to a date right now.